PetrovMikhail/teamcity-servers/README.md

 1. Using `LoadBalancer` in Posgresql is needed only for database provider creation.
 In common case service has to be availiable only internally.
 In general, Posgresql should be located outside of kubernetes cluster, for example in AWS RDS cluster.
 1. Apply Teamcity agent into helm chart and install defined amount of Teamcity agents replicas.
 Also to run jobs in the same kubernetes cluster, Teamcity server plugin is needed.
 Installation can be done via init container as server drivers installation.
 1. Monitoring and logging systems should collect metrics data and logs from Teamcity servers to store information about servers behaviour.
+It might be implemented using Prometheus+Grafana stack for monitoring and ELK stack for logging system.
 1. Also some values of Teamcity server should be parametrized, like pod resources or environement variables.
 It allows you to create servers with different parameters for testing purposes.
 These parameters can be set in Pulumi config file and forwarded to Teamcity class constructor.